oddbird/oddsite/content/mozdev/display-multi.rst

   handling everything from ``block`` and ``inline`` boxes to ``list-items`` and full layout systems like ``flexbox`` or ``grid``.
-  Now the ``display`` syntax is getting an upgrade to match it's multiple uses.
+  Now the ``display`` syntax is getting an upgrade to match its multiple uses.

 Inner & Outer Values of the Display Property